CWALabs/SkyCMS/InstallScripts/AWS/CDK_DEPLOYMENT_GUIDE.md

 This guide walks you through deploying SkyCMS Editor on AWS using AWS CDK.
 This is a **first-step, minimal configuration** focusing on getting a working deployment without complex security features yet.

+## December 2025 Update (Proxy Headers & Debug Mode)

+- CloudFront now forwards critical headers to ALB via a custom **Origin Request Policy** (Host, X-Forwarded-For, X-Forwarded-Proto).
+This fixes HTTP 400 errors on the setup wizard POST caused by antiforgery validation when the original HTTPS scheme was not preserved.
+- No teardown required; run the regular deployment to apply this change: `./cdk-deploy.ps1`.
+- For troubleshooting, the ECS containers are temporarily configured with `ASPNETCORE_ENVIRONMENT=Development`.
+Remember to revert to `Production` once debugging is complete.
+- The database connection string is now generated dynamically from the **RDS endpoint** and **Secrets Manager** credentials (no Azure endpoints or hardcoded strings).

 ## What Gets Deployed

 - ✅ **Docker Container**: `toiyabe/sky-editor:latest` from Docker Hub